 - Supports data-driven testing with the data already stored in databases and files.

-Below given are some of the advantages of automation testing:
+Below given are some of the advantages explained.

-- One of the biggest advantages of automation testing is the fast delivery of results which saves a lot of time.
-Though time is invested while creating the test scripts after that only the job needs to be run which invokes the whole test suite and hence saves time in every release.
+- One of the biggest advantages of it is the fast delivery of results which saves a lot of time.
+Though time is invested while creating the test scripts, only the job needs to be run, which invokes the whole test suite and saves time in every release.

-- Automation testing helps in the faster delivery of feedback.
-As the testers start creating test scripts along with the development of the features and hence test suites are run immediately after every release and the test results are generated in less time providing early feedback to developers, product owners, and other team members.
+- It helps in the faster delivery of feedback.
+As the testers start creating test scripts and developing the features, test suites are run immediately after every release, and the test results are generated in less time, providing early feedback to developers, product owners, and other team members.

-- Automation testing allows the higher test coverage as a comparison to Manual testing which helps to cover all the test scenarios and hence reducing the chances to miss out any bug.
+- It allows the higher test coverage compared to Manual testing, which helps to cover all the test scenarios and hence reduces the chances to miss out on any bug.

-- As the automation testing is very helpful in case of regression of repetitive task that needs to be done in every release or after some period of time.
+- As it is very helpful in the case of regression of repetitive tasks that need to be done in every release or after some time.
 Automation testing helps in the reusing of the same test cases that need to be executed every time.
-The only one-time effort is invested in creating the test scripts and the testers can reuse those in every release.
+The only one-time effort is invested in creating the test scripts, and the testers can reuse those in every release.

-- Automation testing also plays an important role in the overall reduction of project cost because for performing manual testing more resources are required which demands more money and hence increasing the overall cost of the project.
-While in automation testing, though there is a separate team of testers fewer resources can do the automation and no additional resources are required for the execution of those test suites and test cases and help in reducing project budget.
+- It also plays an important role in the overall reduction of project cost.
+For performing manual testing, more resources are required, which demands more money and hence increases the project’s overall cost.
+While in automation testing, though there is a separate team of testers, fewer resources can do the automation, and no additional resources are required for the execution of those test suites and test cases and help in reducing the project budget.

-The above article clearly explains the automation Testing and how important it is in today’s fast-growing IT world.
-But it should be kept in mind that it is not possible to Automate all the test cases as some test cases require human intervention and some test cases require a more workaround performing various permutations and combinations and it is not possible to automate everything writing every test scenario.
+The above article clearly explains how important it is in today’s fast-growing IT world.
+But it should be kept in mind that it is not possible to Automate all the test cases as some test cases require human intervention and some test cases require a more workaround performing various permutations and combinations, and it is not possible to automate everything writing every test scenario.
 So before moving from manual to automation testing in any project, the proper analysis should be done on why automation is required in that particular project and which test cases need to be automated.
-Basically test case selection is also a very important task while moving toward automation as it varies from project and project and generally the repetitive, time consuming (which takes a take of time to manually execute) and high-risk test cases should be automated.
+Basically, test case selection is also a very important task while moving toward automation as it varies from project and project and generally the repetitive, time consuming (which takes a take of time to manually execute), and high-risk test cases should be automated.

 This has been a guide to Automation Testing.
-Here we have discuss its working, some automation tools along with the advantages.
+Here we have discussed its working, some automation tools, along with the advantages in detail.
 You can also go through our other suggested articles to learn more –